Sometimes all the hype turns out to be the real thing.

 Little Fires is Ng’s second novel, following her first book Everything I Never Told You which became an instant bookseller, bagging numerous awards.

-Ng did a pretty good job of dissecting what the nuclear American family should look like, in a pretty progressive place too nonetheless, that she was able to effectively portray America’s delusion into thinking that it is, for the most part, doing the right thing.
+In this book, Ng portrayed what the nuclear American family should look like, in a pretty progressive place too nonetheless, that she was able to effectively support America’s delusion into thinking that it is, for the most part, doing the right thing.

 At the center is Elena Richardson, a white woman, a mother of four who lives in relative stability in Shaker Heights.
 She is married to a lawyer and is a successful journalist.
 Except for when she went away for college, she’s spent her entire life in the community.
 When she takes in the recluse artist Mia Warren and her daughter Pearl as tenants at one of her smaller homes (she sees it as charity, a gesture of goodwill), she didn’t realize the ripple of change that move would set.